Have you ever wondered why most Forex traders lose money?

 Forex trading is often geared towards technical analysis, so if you have sound knowledge of price study, charting and technical patterns, Forex trading might be a good fit for you.

-The impact of news is also strong on the Forex market, as currencies quickly react to macroeconomic news, political events and economical data.
-So, as a Forex trader, you should monitor the economic calendar for fundamentals to determine when currency pair prices might accelerate and break important levels thanks to higher volatility.
+The impact of news is also strong on the Forex market, as currencies quickly react to macroeconomic news, political events and economic data.

 #3 You can deal with a high risk environment